Issue 1 of our new E-zine

 First of all, it’s not just another code!
-This Code, and its Accountability Framework, is designed to provide organisations across all sectors and sizes, with the opportunity to address a very specific challenge.
+This Code and its Accountability Framework are designed to provide organisations across all sectors and sizes with the opportunity to address a very specific challenge.

-How to deal with underrepresentation in the board room and senior leadership by reviewing Equality, Diversity and Inclusion practise.
+How to deal with underrepresentation in the boardroom and senior leadership by reviewing Equality, Diversity, and Inclusion practice.

 The Code is used as part of a diagnostic process.
 It is not only a combination of current best practices and thinking around addressing the challenges organisations face in this area, but its unique DRIVERS methodology provides the refreshing, sometimes radical and uncomfortable solution needed to create lasting and transformational change